Facts and figures about UK taxes, benefits and public spending.

 Case studies that give a flavour of the areas where IFS research has an impact on society.

 Reforming the tax system for the 21st century.

 A peer-reviewed quarterly journal publishing articles by academics and practitioners.

 Despite protests against pension cuts, public employees are often better off than private ones.

-The coalition's plans to cut public sector pensions have already sparked strikes and protests across the country; more are likely to follow.
-At heart, however, this is not just a row about pensions.
-The pension changes come together with hundreds of thousands of job losses and a two-year pay freeze as the government tries to reduce both short and long-term spending.
-All this shines a light on the widening gap between the public and private sectors; a gap which has increasingly made the two parts of the economy seem almost foreign to each other.
+The coalition's plans to cut public sector pensions have already sparked strikes and protests across the country but at hear this is not just a row about pensions.
+The changes come alongside hundreds of thousands of job losses and a two-year pay freeze as the government tries to reduce both short and long-term spending.
+This shines a light on the widening gap between the public and private sectors; a gap which has increasingly made the two parts of the economy seem almost foreign to each other.